 PHY 252 General Physics II 3 3 0 4

 Prerequisites: MAT 272 and PHY 251

-Corequisites: None

 This course uses calculus-based mathematical models to introduce the fundamental concepts that describe the physical world.
-Topics include electrostatic forces, electric fields, electric potentials, direct-current circuits, magnetostatics forces, magnetic fields, electromagnetic induction, alternating-current circuits, and light.
+Topics include electrostatic forces, electric fields, electric potentials, direct-current circuits, magnetostatic forces, magnetic fields, electromagnetic induction, alternating-current circuits, and light.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
-This course has been approved for transfer under the CAA as a general education course in Natural Science.
-This course has been approved for transfer under the ICAA as a general education course in Natural Science.

-POL 120 American Government 3 0 0 3
+POL 120 American Government 3 0 0

-Prerequisites: None

-Corequisites: None

 This course is a study of the origins, development, structure, and functions of American government.
 Topics include the constitutional framework, federalism, the three branches of government including the bureaucracy, civil rights and liberties, political participation and behavior, and policy process.
 Upon completion, students should be able to demonstrate an understanding of the basic concepts and participatory processes of the American political system.
-This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
-This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.

 PST 169 NC OSFM Training 2 21 0 9

-Prerequisites: DRE 098

-Corequisites: None